 The City of Fairfield is currently accepting proposals for two separate grass cutting contracts for 2016-17.
 Proposals are due by 5:00 pm on Friday, February 26, 2016.
 Click here for more information.

 A new housing opportunity for senior living in Fairfield will soon be a reality.
 Patterson Place, a multi-million dollar apartment complex for seniors 55 years old or greater, is slated to break group spring, 2016.

 The City of Fairfield reviews development site plans weekly for all projects.
 The review process begins with the submission of a Site Plan Review Application and Checklist.
 For more information about the review process, follow this link.

 The preservation of property values is important to homeowners and the City.
 NEAT is a proactive neighborhood enhancement program that targets private and public property concerns such as property maintenance, brush and limb collection, storm and sewer maintenance, and crime prevention efforts.
-The most recent mailing of the 2015 season has been sent to 476 residents residing in the area defined by the attached map.
+The last mailing of the 2015 season has been sent to 382 residents residing in the area defined by the attached map.
 Each letter includes a survey requesting feedback on common issues affecting residents.
-The program is comprised of representatives from Building and Zoning, Public Works and the Police Department working together to keep neighborhoods strong.
+The program is comprised of representatives from Building and Zoning, Public Works and the Police Departments working together to keep neighborhoods strong.

 Follow this link to learn more about various Fairfield codes, including the Building Code, the Zoning Code, the Fire Code, signage regulations and many other codified ordinances.